yunapahk/fetch_doggie_api_app/README.md

 # Fetch Doggie
-A website where you can view pictures of different kinds of doggies
+A website that fetches any dog breed providing an image and origin.

 # Technologies Used
 * HTML